alainbindele/NotificamyBackend/README.md

 ### Testing API with curl

-First, obtain a JWT token from your Auth0 application, then:
+First, obtain a JWT token from your Clerk application, then:

 ```bash
 curl -X POST http://localhost:8080/api/v1/validate-prompt \